cmuparlay/parlayhash/README.md

 threads with the table initialized to the correct final size.
 The `memory` column is the memory usage per entry (in bytes) of the hash table

+Details across the workloads can be found by clicking on the numbers.
+At 128 threads `parlay_hash` is faster across all workloads compared to all other hash tables listed.
+Most of the others are particularly bad under high contention.
+The exception is `folly_hash`, which does reasonably well under contention, but istead is bad under update heavy workloads.
+It also uses a lot of memory.

 ## Interface

 The library supports the following interface for any copyable key type `K` and value type `V`.